wsheldon/silverstripe-serverless/README.md

 aws ssm put-parameter --region us-east-1 --name '/SERVERLESS SERVICE NAME/ss_database_username'  --type String --value '##########';
 ```

 Step 5.
 Serverless Deploy.
-Not this will create the S3 bucket named same as your domain.
+Note, this will create the S3 bucket named same as your domain.
 The first time you run this it will take 10-15 minutes while CDN is enabled.
 ```sh
 sls deploy
 ```